 As I assembled these five articles, the word snapshot kept running through my mind.
 A snapshot is something that allows us to freeze a special moment in time.
 The first interpretation of snapshot is that, with the ever-changing nature of technology, if we were to go back and re-read these articles in five years, so much would have changed-much like our family albums.
 Economics, politics, and advances in technology will all change the facts of these regions in the next five years, rendering us with entirely different snapshots.
 Another perspective of snapshot is that these are short vignettes, designed to highlight unique occurrences.
 They were not designed to be two-hour movies; they are montages.
 A third perspective of snapshot is that photos do not always have to show beautiful things.
-The students were told to be honest-to look for the negatives as well as the positives-what is being done well in the region and what is not, from the group's perspective.

-The entire activity had benefits from the beginning to the end of the project and beyond.
-The first guiding objective of the doctoral program is to develop educational technology leaders, and one of the cornerstones of our program is the following: "One of the most important attributes that distinguishes leaders from managers is 'vision': the ability to communicate desirable, achievable futures quite different from where the present is drifting.
+The students were told to be honest-to look for the negatives as well as the positives-what is being done well in the region and what is not, from the group's of the cornerstones of our program is the following: "One of the most important attributes that distinguishes leaders from managers is 'vision': the ability to communicate desirable, achievable futures quite different from where the present is drifting.
 Leaders redefine people's paradigms about what is possible," (Change Leadership Group at the Harvard Graduate School of Education, 2009).